xyproto/burnfont/README.md

 ## Contents

 This Go package has a slice `Available` that lists all available runes.
-There is also a 'Draw' function that takes an `*image.RGBA` value, a rune, a position (x and y) and a color (r, g and b) and draws a letter at that position in the image.
+There is also a `Draw` function that takes an `*image.RGBA` value, a rune, a position (x and y) and a color (r, g and b) and draws a letter at that position in the image.
 The letters are 6x6, with the exception of `*`, which is weird.

 * The `cmd/scaled` example outputs an image where each "pixel" of the font is 4x4 pixels.
 * The `cmd/letters` example outputs an image where each pixel is a pixel.